-- 25.7 Routine veterinary practice (formerly 'recognised veterinary practice') is defined as procedures and techniques performed on animals by veterinary surgeons (or veterinary nurses under their direction) in the course of their professional duties, which ensure the health and welfare of animals committed to their care.
-These can be thought of as the routine, established, procedures undertaken on animals every day. - 25.8 Clinical veterinary research (CVR) is when routine procedures are undertaken for the benefit of the animal/s, with the concurrent intention to generate new knowledge that benefits animals, such as developing new procedures, improving a diagnosis, changing a routine procedure, or comparing existing procedures. - 25.9 To establish whether something is CVR, the intention for undertaking the procedure, as well as the overall context, needs to be considered.
-What is regarded as routine in relation to a specific veterinary clinician, clinical setting, patient, species or condition at one point in time, may not be regarded as ethically acceptable, nor constitute, routine veterinary practice if carried out by a different veterinary clinician in a different clinical setting, in relation to a different patient, species or condition, and/or at a different point in time. - 25.10 An intervention that is unnecessary for an animal's veterinary treatment and is being done for an experimental or other purpose, would not be routine veterinary practice or clinical veterinary research.
-The following are not normally considered to be RVP or CVR: - a.
-Clinical investigations that would not be for the benefit of that animal. - b.
-Experiments using animals primarily for research, where the procedure is not necessary for the animal's veterinary treatment. - c.
-Withholding routine treatment. - d.
-Deliberately exposing animals, including those used in unprotected control groups, to trauma or infectious agents where there is a risk to health and wellbeing. - e.
-Use of an animal in teaching, if the procedure would not normally be used to teach acts of veterinary surgery as defined in section 27 of the Veterinary Surgeons Act 1966.
+25.7 Routine veterinary practice (formerly 'recognised veterinary practice') is defined as procedures and techniques performed on animals by veterinary surgeons (or veterinary nurses under their direction) in the course of their professional duties, which ensure the health and welfare of animals committed to their care.
+These can be thought of as the routine, established, procedures undertaken on animals every day.

+25.8 Clinical veterinary research (CVR) is when routine procedures and techniques are undertaken for the direct clinical benefit of the animal/s concerned, with the secondary intention to generate new knowledge for the future that potentially benefits the animal/s involved, such as developing new procedures, improving a diagnosis, changing a routine procedure, or comparing existing procedures.
+CVR should have the intention of a good outcome for the animal/s involved.

+25.9 To establish whether something is CVR, the intention for undertaking the procedure, as well as the overall context, needs to be considered.
+What is regarded as routine in relation to a specific veterinary clinician, clinical setting, patient, species or condition at one point in time, may not be regarded as ethically acceptable, nor constitute routine veterinary practice, if carried out by a different veterinary clinician in a different clinical setting, in relation to a different patient, species or condition, and/or at a different point in time.

+25.10 An intervention that is unnecessary for an animal's veterinary treatment and is being done for an experimental, scientific, or other purpose, would not be routine veterinary practice or clinical veterinary research.
+The following are not normally considered to be RVP or CVR:

+a.
+Clinical investigations that would not be for the benefit of that animal.

+b.
+Experiments using animals primarily for research, where the procedure is not necessary for the animal's veterinary treatment.

+c.
+Withholding routine treatment.

+d.
+Deliberately exposing animals, including those used in unprotected control groups, to trauma or infectious agents where there is a risk to health and wellbeing.

+e.
+Use of an animal in teaching, if the procedure would not normally be used to teach acts of veterinary surgery as defined in 27 of the Veterinary Surgeons Act 1966.